xaviv19/classroom--cities-game--2021/src/main/resources/blog/2021-08-07_this_is_the_blog.md

  * Go to the Blog
  <!-- SNAPSHOT status=200 -->

- * You should be at the blog screen.
+ * You should be at the "blog" screen.
- * You should see at least 10 posts.
+ * You should see at least 5 posts.
  * You should see the post "This is the blog".
  * The post "This is the blog" should be the last post.